-- Students enrolled in the first year nursing courses will be assigned and notified of their programof-study advisors in the Fall semester 2012 via their Motlow email accounts. - Remediation recommended to each student in clinical jeopardy as documented on counseling forms, maintained in student files. - All students below 75% theory average and/or with a greater percentage of "needs improvement" than "satisfactory" evaluations in any one objective for clinicals will be sent a mid-term deficiency letter. - Student test review will occur after every nursing clinical core course exam, with the exception of final exams. - 100% of students attending an Exit Interview will receive a review of readmission policies, as documented on Exit Interview forms.
+- Students enrolled in the first year nursing courses will be assigned and notified of their programof-study advisors in the Fall semester 2013. - Remediation offered to each student to whom it is recommended as documented on counseling forms. - All students below 75% theory average and with a greater percentage of "needs improvement" than "satisfactory" evaluations in any one objective for clinicals will be sent a mid-term deficiency letter. - Student test review will occur after every nursing clinical core course exam, with the exception of final exams. - The Student Self-Test Analysis tool will be offered to all at-risk students. - 100% of students scheduling an Exit Interview will receive a review of readmission policies, as documented on Exit Interview forms. - Presence of a fully staffed and functioning grant team for the RxTN grant.